School of Medicine

 BioMy clinical focus is the care of people across the age spectrum from adolescence to menopause.
 I attend to both Obstetric and benign Gynecologic needs in both ambulatory and hospital settings.
 I strive to provide a holistic approach to consultations for full-scope benign Gyn medical and surgical problems.
 In my practice of clinical medicine, I strongly value the role of education across all levels, including medical staff, students, resident physicians, patients and their families.
 I emphasize effective communication, professionalism, and inclusive patient-centered care.

 I am actively involved in national and international programs that focus on teaching medical students, residents and faculty.
 Since completing my residency training, I have worked regularly in international low-resource settings.
 I have served as Visiting Clinical Faculty in Thomonde, Haiti; at Hospital Nacional Juan Jose Ortega in Coatepeque, Guatemala; and at Orotta School of Medicine in Asmara, Eritrea.
 I have completed emergency OBGYN field assignments as a clinical consultant for Médecins Sans Frontières/Doctors Without Borders (MSF) in Sierra Leone and South Sudan.
-I work as a consultant for an academic partnership with the University of Colorado School of Public Health to train local traditional birth attendants, and have developed a long-term partnership to augment the local OBGYN residency program in Coatepeque in the southwest Trifinio region of Guatemala.
+I worked as a consultant for an academic partnership with the University of Colorado School of Public Health to train local traditional birth attendants, and developed a long-term partnership to augment the local OBGYN residency program in Coatepeque in the southwest Trifinio region of Guatemala.
 I was the 2015 Research Fellow in the History of American Ob/Gyn at the American College of Obstetricians and Gynecologists in Washington DC, where my research focused on the evolution of the management of postpartum hemorrhage in the US from 1903-1940.
 I currently serve as visiting teaching faculty at the University of Global Health Equity in Butaro, Rwanda.

 My ongoing scholarly activities focus on designing global health curricula for medical trainees from high-resources settings, and supporting medical education in low-resource settings.